nayrnet/domoticz-htc/README.md

 * Down and Left = Dim Living Room Lights.
 * Down and Right = Brighten Living Room Lights.

-> Out of the box this solution is going to do very little for you, its very specific to my setup.
-However the code is free to copy and modify for your own uses.

 ### Files
 * server.js - The main app, if debugging you can run this directly from command line.
 * daemon.js - This is app starts/stops the server.